Great Mosque of Banten: History

 The Great Mosque of Banten shows eclectic design, a proof of the international influence in Banten at the time of its construction in 1552.
 The mosque was constructed in Javanese style during the reign of Sultan Maulana Yusuf, the third Sultan of Banten Sultanate, in Dzulhijjah ah 966 (1566 CE).

-A Javanese-styled pawestren (side hall, used for female's praying hall) was added during the reign of Maulana Muhammad (1580-1586).
+A Javanese-styled pawestren (side hall, used for female's praying hall) was added during the reign of Maulana Muhammad (1580–1586).
 The southern serambi (porch) of the mosque was converted into a tomb containing about 15 graves.

 In 1632, a 24-meter minaret was added to the mosque complex.
 The minaret was designed by a Chineseman Cek-ban-cut.
-Around similar period the Dutch-styled tiyamah was added to the mosque following the design of Hendrik Lucaasz Cardeel, a Dutchman who was converted to Islam.
+Around a similar period the Dutch-styled tiyamah was added to the mosque following the design of Hendrik Lucaasz Cardeel, a Dutchman who was converted to Islam.

 The design elements of the Great Mosque of Banten have religious and cultural influences from Islam, Hinduism, Buddhism, the Chinese and the Dutch.
 These cultures have imposed their values and styles on the architecture of the Great Mosque of Banten, but have also blended well with the Javanese culture of Indonesia.
 For example, there is a blend of Hindu and Javanese architectural elements that consist of Dutch brick construction.
 Cardeel incorporated early European Baroque architectural features in his design of the mosque, which can mainly be seen in the minaret, tiyamah building, and mosque wall.
 This has set the Great Mosque of Banten apart from other traditional mosques in Indonesia, as there is a medley of different cultures embedded in its architectural design and elements.